-How the TESOL course is structured
+How the TEFL course is structured

 What will I learn during the course?

-The TESOL covers all the essential aspects you will need for teaching English.
+The TEFL covers all the essential aspects you will need for teaching English.
 During the course, you will learn much of the theory relating to teaching English to speakers of other languages and have opportunities to see how this theory is put into action in a variety of language teaching environments.

 The Full Time Course has several components: in-class sessions where you will learn most of the theories and pedagogy related to teaching; workshops which will give you opportunities to practice and analyse some of these theories in a practical way; field trips and excursions during which you will observe other teachers at work and try your hand at working with English language students; and individual consultation time with the course trainers before and after your specific teaching tasks.